 WISGI aims to improve the accuracy and cost-effectiveness of water quality monitoring and extend the use of “nowcast” models for beaches throughout the region.
 With GLOS data, related services and tools, WIS GI is developing a suite of enhancements to its water quality nowcast models, including the Great Lakes Coastal Forecasting System and the Environmental Data Discovery and Transformation (EnDDaT) web data portal that links data services to the Virtual Beach decision-support software.
 Public health officials, staff, and researchers responsible for monitoring, advisory decisions, and/or risk communications at public beaches along the Great Lakes coasts can use these tools to complement the water quality samples at public beaches.

-Contact: Elisabeth Schlaudt, Project Assistant, Wisconsin Sea Grant Institute, email@example.com
+Contact: David Hart, Assistant Director of Extension, Wisconsin Sea Grant Institute, email@example.com